dgopsq/writings/posts/handing-migrations-rn-sqlite-fp-ts.md

 ## The migrations manager

 The `setup` function is what we precedently called "Migration manager".
 This function is divided into three main parts: **Bootstrap**, **Check**, and **Execution**.
-Before delving a bit deeper we should point out how the list of migrations is implemented inside this project:
+Before delving deeper we should point out how the list of migrations is implemented inside this project:

 ```tsx
 const sqliteMigrations: ISQLiteMigrations = {